anscoil/tomo-guides/README.md

-# Tomographic reconstruction of longitudinally invariant femtosecond waveguides
+# Tomographic reconstruction of longitudinally invariant femtosecond laser written waveguides

 This project contains a streamlined version of the code originally developed at the Medical University of Innsbruck and used for the waveguide reconstructions described in article [1]: